pyxelr/pawelcislo.com/src/content/docs/posts/2019-03-25-is-data-science-the-inevitable-cultivation.md

 If we look into the historical roots, the UK mathematician - Clive Humby was the first one to coin the term "Data Science is the new oil" in 2006:

-\[su\_quote cite="Clive Humby"\]Data is the new oil.
-It’s valuable, but if unrefined it cannot really be used.
-It has to be changed into gas, plastic, chemicals, etc to create a valuable entity that drives profitable activity; so must data be broken down, analyzed for it to have value.\[/su\_quote\]
+> _Data is the new oil.
+It's valuable, but if unrefined it cannot really be used.
+It has to be changed into gas, plastic, chemicals, etc to create a valuable entity that drives profitable activity; so must data be broken down, analyzed for it to have value._
+>
+> — Clive Humby

 Okay, let's not just make idle threats, but support the growing popularity of DS with the usage of the Google Trends tool.
 Since the last 6 years, the interest over time for the "data science" term in Google Search, grew about 9 times!
 The interesting fact is that the graph looks almost identical for "[cybersecurity](https://trends.google.com/trends/explore?date=2012-01-07%202019-03-23&geo=US&q=cybersecurity)".
 I see that the market trends are being highly generous to both of my interest and it has a purpose, as unsecured data reveals a significant flaw to its owner.